 - Understand what the provider’s backup plan is if a cooling or heating system goes down

 You will want to see the results of these audits, and your prospective partner should share these with you.
 You will also want to tour the warehouse to see the 3PL’s operations in action.
-In fact, many companies will visit their prospective 3PL’s facilities on multiple occasions to see that their processes are consistently performed to a high standard.3.
+In fact, many companies will visit their prospective 3PL’s facilities on multiple occasions to see that their food warehousing processes are consistently performed to a high standard.3.
 Your partner has a robust WMS.
 A full-featured warehouse management system (WMS) is the cornerstone of any modern food warehousing operation.
-In addition to managing inventory, pick and pack, vendor compliance and a host of other key functions, your 3PL’s WMS will provide traceability of your products – in real time – throughout the supply chain.
+In addition to managing inventory, pick and pack services, vendor compliance and a host of other key functions, your 3PL’s WMS will provide traceability of your products – in real time – throughout the supply chain.

 In the event of a recall, this traceability is paramount as the WMS can identify products by batch or lot number no matter where they are (e.g., inbound, outbound, or in the warehouse) and then help to secure and quarantine them while notifying the manufacturer.
 And, speaking of recalls, the best 3PLs use their WMS systems to conduct mock recalls a few times a year to prepare in case a real recall should occur.